Azure/portaldocs/portal-sdk/generated/top-extensions-flags.md

 **feature.internalonly**:  Shows or hides the **Preview** banner in the top-left.
 A value of `true` shows the banner,  and a value of `false` hides it.

-**feature.irissurfacename**:  Defines the surface name to use when querying IRIS.

 **feature.multicloud**: Enables multicloud mode.
 Reserved for team use.

 **feature.nativeperf**:  Exposes native performance markers within the profile traces, which allows you to accurately match portal telemetry markers to the profile.
 The main use case is when profiling your extension/blade performance locally.
 Native performance markers will show up in the browser's performance profiling tool.